 The loan agreements contain several covenants which, among other things, require the subsidiaries to maintain certain financial ratios according to the agreements such as debt to equity and debt service coverage ratios at the rate prescribed in the agreements.
-As at 31 December 2021, the overseas subsidiary could maintain certain financial ratios as specified in the long-term loan agreements.
+As at 31 December 2022 and 2021, the overseas subsidiary could maintain certain financial ratios as specified in the long-term loan agreements.
 However, a local subsidiary could not maintain certain financial ratios as specified in the loan agreement.
-A local subsidiary had negotiated with the bank, and obtained a waiver letter for the condition to maintain certain financial ratios for the period ended 31 December 2021 from a bank on 27 October 2021.
+A local subsidiary had negotiated with the bank, and obtained a waiver letter for the condition to maintain certain financial ratios for the period ended 31 December 2022 and 2021 from a bank on 3 November 2022 and 27 October 2021, respectively.

-As at 31 December 2021, the long-term credit facilities of the subsidiaries which have not yet been drawn down amounted to USD 2.0 million or equivalent to Baht 66.8 million and Baht 11.2 million totalling of Baht 78.0 million (2020: Baht 11.2 million).
+As at 31 December 2022, the long-term credit facilities of the subsidiaries which have not yet been drawn down amounted to USD 5.5 million or equivalent to Baht 188.4 million and Baht 11.2 million totaling of Baht 199.6 million (2021: Baht 78.0 million).

-26. Provision for long-term employee benefits
+24. Provision for long-term employee benefits